-With the start of the academic year upon us, now is definitely not the time to lose your computer.
+With the start of the semester upon us, now is definitely not the time to lose your computer.
 With that in mind, it’s important to be especially aware of your surroundings and watch your belongings at all times.

 Prevention begins with you: keep your valuables in sight, carry only what you need and take note of the people around you.
 If you need to step away to chat on the phone, bring your valuables with you.
 Don’t rely on strangers to watch your belongings — they may be distracted by their own studying.

 If you notice any suspicious activity on campus, please call Campus Security immediately at 514-848-3717.

 From banking to shopping, most of our day-to-day transactions can now be completed with the click of a mouse.
 While convenient, this also makes our personal information vulnerable.

 Strong passwords are often the only barrier between us and the outside world.
 Always keep yours a secret.
 Don't share it, and don't write it down.
 Use a password for your Concordia account that is different from your other accounts like online banking and social media.
 It is best to choose a unique password for each site that requires a login.

 Don’t miss important emergency notifications — download the Alertus + app for your smartphone today!